kapposds/csunipi-mobile/README.md

 * type `ionic cordova prepare`, to install the required plugins
 * type `ionic build android`, to build  and make sure everything went right

-Run one of the following commands from the project root, and choose between different ways to run the application:
+(add --prod --release parameters to build or run app for production) Run one of the following commands from the project root, and choose between different ways to run the application:

 #### Emulate